California Brain Injury Lawyers

 Accidents can result in primary brain injuries, secondary TBIs, or both.

 A primary TBI is an abrupt and immediate injury occurring at the moment of impact.
 They typically result from direct or indirect force on the head, such as in traffic accidents and physical assaults.
-Some examples are:
+Here are some examples:

-• Skull fracture, which can lead to bleeding between the brain and the skull
+• A skull fracture can lead to bleeding between the brain and the skull.

-• Diffuse axonal injuries, which can be severe and result in long-term complications
+• Diffuse axonal injuries can be severe and result in long-term complications.

 Primary traumatic brain injuries typically alter brain functions right away, often causing confusion and loss of consciousness.
 However, in many situations, victims may remain conscious despite the rapid onset of the effects.